ODIM-Project/ODIM/docs/README.md

    IP.1 = <Server IP 1>
    ```

-4. In this file, update the CSR details obtained in step 2 and ensure the DNS and IP addresses (IPv4 or IPv6) of the BMC are configured in `[alt_names]`.
+4. In this file, update the CSR details obtained in step 2 and ensure that the DNS and IP addresses (IPv4 or IPv6) of the BMC are configured in `[alt_names]`.

 5. Run the following command to generate the certificate.